joaobal/slambot-motor-controller/README.md

 <video src="https://github.com/user-attachments/assets/7352acf8-bd2c-49ef-9ffd-7940c12b713f" width="500" autoplay loop controls></video>

+(Plot legend):

+blue/green: Desired speeds in RPM for motors A and B

+orange/yellow: Actual speeds in RPM of motors A and B

 ## Tests

 Tested on an ESP32-WROVER connected to a DRV8833 while receiving commands from a Jetson Nano.